 A high absentee rate could interrupt the flow of your course, hinder the ability of students to complete assignments, or delay group work.
 Leveraging Brightspace and other web-based tools can help you continue instruction if you are not able to teach, as well as communicate with students who are not able to attend class.

 Promote communication with and among students

 Take advantage of online discussion forums to 1) help keep open the lines communication between you and students, and 2) give students opportunities to exchange ideas with each other.
-Blackboard, Inc has a useful collection of resources available to instructors on how to create and manage online discussions.
+Brightspace support at the CFT has some resources to help you create and manage discussions.

-Consider using the announcements tool in your Blackboard course as a consistent source of official course communications.
+Consider using the announcements tool in your Brightspace course as a consistent source of official course communications.
+In addition to seeing announcements in the course, students can adjust their notification settings to have announcements sent to their phones as text messages by following the instructions on this page.
 If students know that all important course information will come through a single, consistent channel, they are more likely to feel connected and up-to-date even during times of upheaval.

 Create sites of interaction